ParishaCB/Amazon-Homepage-Clone/README.md

 # Amazon-Homepage-Clone
-Creating a clone of the Amazon homepage using HTML &amp; CSS
+Created a clone of the Amazon homepage using HTML &amp; CSS

+# Technologies
+- HTML
+- CSS

+# Link to project (update later)